 Workflow Type: Nextflow

-MoMofy is a wraper that integrates the ouptput of different tools designed for the prediction of autonomous integrative mobile genetic elements in prokaryotic genomes and metagenomes.
+The Mobilome Annotation Pipeline is a wrapper that integrates the output of different tools designed for the prediction of plasmids, phages, insertion sequences, and other autonomous integrative mobile genetic elements such as ICEs, IMEs and integrons in prokaryotic genomes and metagenomes.
+The output is a PROKKA gff file with extra entries for the mobilome.

 Contents